The THESAN-ZOOM project: Population III star formation continues until the end of reionization: Methods

 All simulations performed within the \thzoom project employ the massively parallel { AREPO} code \citep{springel2010pur,pakmor2016improving,weinberger2020arepo}, which solves the Euler equations on a moving, unstructured Voronoi mesh using a second-order accurate finite volume scheme.
 The quasi-Lagrangian nature of the method results in an approximately constant mass resolution in the gas phase, which is further enforced by removing (splitting) cells that deviate from a preset target mass $m_{\rm gas}$ by more than a factor of 0.5 (2).
 Gravitational forces are calculated using the hybrid TreePM method \citep{Bagla2022}, which uses a hierarchical octree \citep{Barnes1986} to compute short-range forces and the efficient particle mesh method for long-range forces \citep{Aarseth2003}.
 The code also solves hyperbolic conservation laws for both the zeroth and first moments of the radiative intensity \citep{Kannan2019}, i.e. the photon number density and photon flux, along with the M1 closure relation \citep{Levermore1984, Dubroca1999}.
 To enhance the scalability of the radiative transfer solver, a new communication pattern introduced in \cite{zier2024adapting} is used.
 The radiation field is discretized into seven frequency bins: infrared (IR, $0.1-1$ eV), optical ($1.0-5.8$ eV), far-UV ($5.8-11.2$ eV), Lyman-Werner (LW, $11.2-13.6$ eV), the hydrogen ionizing band ($13.6-24.6$ eV), and two helium ionizing bands ($24.6-54.4$ eV, $>54.4$ eV).

 The radiative transfer solver is coupled to a non-equilibrium chemical network \citep{Kannan2020b} which evolves the abundances of the primordial species $\HM, \HI, \HII, \HeI, \HeII,$ and $\HeIII$.
+We provide a more detailed discussion of the molecular hydrogen formation reactions in \cref{app:molecularHydrogen}, given their critical role in Pop~III star formation, and elaborate on the assumptions underlying our chemical network.
 Non-equilibrium cooling and heating rates from these species are calculated self-consistently and used in an implicit time integration scheme \citep{Kannan2019}.
 Metal line cooling is incorporated using cooling tables that assume ionization equilibrium with the UV background from \cite{FG09} and is scaled linearly with the gas metallicity \citep{Vogelsberger2013}.
 Additionally, the code accounts for photoelectric heating from Far-UV photons \citep[$5.8-11.2 \, \mathrm{eV}$, based on][]{Wolfire2003}, cooling from gas-dust interactions \citep[based on][]{Burke1983} and Compton cooling/heating due to the CMB.
 Cosmic dust is treated as an additional scalar property of gas cells.
 This representation neglects the relative velocities between gas and dust \citep{McKinnon2016, McKinnon2017}.
 The dust is produced by supernovae and winds from asymptotic giant branch (AGB) stars, grows in the dense ISM and is destroyed by SN shocks and sputtering.
 It interacts with the infrared radiation bin (IR, $0.1-1$ eV) and modifies the cooling and heating rates in the gas phase \citep{Kannan2021}.